 - The "pass-through" taxation eliminates the double taxation of C-corporations.

 - Members have limited liability protection from legal action against the business or business debt.

 - LLCs are easy to operate and require fewer filing requirements, start-up costs, formal meetings, and recordkeeping requirements.

 - There is no limit on the number of members that can hold ownership in the LLC.

 - Ownership shares can be distributed how the members see fit and do not need to be based on the percentage of investment.

 It is important to note that unless an LLC elects to be taxed as an S-corporation, one-member LLCs will be treated the same as a sole proprietorship for tax purposes.
 Those with more than one member will receive the same taxation requirements of a partnership.

 If you need help with choosing between a limited liability company and an S-corporation, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.